 Raleigh, NC (Sports Network) - C.J.
-Leslie posted 25 points as 20th-ranked North Carolina State knocked No. 1 Duke from the ranks of the unbeaten with an 84-76 decision on Saturday afternoon.
+Leslie posted a game-best 25 points as 20th-ranked North Carolina State knocked No. 1 Duke from the ranks of the unbeaten with an 84-76 decision on Saturday afternoon.

 Richard Howell dropped in 16 points with a game-high 18 rebounds for the Wolfpack (14-2, 3-0 ACC), who beat their conference rivals for the first time in nearly three years.

 "We drew some energy off our fans, no question about it," said NC State head coach Mark Gottfried.
 "Our guys played really hard, they knew this was a big deal.
 Our ability to finish defensive possessions with rebounds in the second half helped us.
 The best offense we could run was getting on the boards and scoring.
 We finished it with defensive rebounding."

 Scott Wood had 14 points and Lorenzo Brown picked up 12 points and tied a career best by dishing out 13 assists as NC State won its 10th in a row overall.

 Seth Curry made five three-pointers en route to 22 points for the Blue Devils (15-1, 2-1), who couldn't meet the challenge in their first true road contest of the season.

 Quinn Cook added 17 points and Mason Plumlee contributed 15 points and 11 boards with four steals in defeat, one which came without the services of Ryan Kelly.

 Only Michigan, which plays Ohio State on Sunday, remains unblemished on the year.